More details can be found

 Liquidity needs (how easily and quickly the assets can be converted to cash)

 Ability to discharge liabilities as they fall due

 The investment strategy should be based on the objectives, needs, and preferences of each SMSF member.
 Factors to consider include their age, their retirement needs, and their attitude towards risk.
 The strategy should explain how the fund’s investments meet each member’s retirement objectives.

 A review of the investment strategy should be conducted on a regular basis to ensure it continues to reflect the members’ circumstances.
 All decisions should be documented, including the decision to make no changes.

-When it comes to investment options for SMSFs, you get a lot of choice.
+When it comes to investment options for SMSFs, you get a lot of choices.
 Your fund can invest in:

-As well as a wide range of investment choice, you get to choose the mix of investments for your fund through an investment strategy.
+As well as a wide range of investment choices, you get to choose the mix of investments for your fund through an investment strategy.

 Below are a few things to consider when you’re planning your investment strategy;